tomw1808/foundry-dashboard/README.md

 ## Transaction Decoding 🧐

-Forge Dashboard enhances the signing experience by attempting to decode transaction data (`eth_sendTransaction`) into a more human-readable format, similar to Truffle Dashboard.
+Foundry Dashboard enhances the signing experience by attempting to decode transaction data (`eth_sendTransaction`) into a more human-readable format, similar to Truffle Dashboard.

 *   **How it Works:** When started, the backend server reads contract artifacts (`.json` files containing ABIs and bytecode) from your Foundry project's output directory (usually `./out`, configurable via `--path`).
 *   **Function Calls:** For transactions targeting a contract (`to` address is present), it tries to match the transaction `data` against the function signatures in the loaded ABIs.
 If successful, it displays the contract name, function name, and decoded arguments.